PalisadoesFoundation/talawa-docs/docs/internships/ideas.md

    1. _Notifications_
       1. Implement a notification scheme that is suitable for major forseeable use cases.
 1. **Repos to update:** Talawa, Talawa-API, Talawa-Admin
 1. **Skills Required:** Code stacks related to repos above.
 See introduction section.
 1. **Depends on Project:** None
 1. **Project Size:** 175 hours
+1. **Possible Mentors:** Md Noman Khan (GitHub: noman2002)
+1. **Difficulty:** Medium
+1. **Impact Definition:** Risky/Exploratory

+### Admin: Checkins

+1. **Description:** We need a way for users to track who attended what event and when.
+This is important for many reasons:
+   1. Security: Some organizations have events that provide child care.
+   1. Management: The ability to track attendance trends and investigate ways to improve it.
+1. **Expected Outcomes:** This is a sub-set of the features we feel could be added:
+    1. Attendance registration for care givers and those they care for
+    1. The ability to print sticky labels for attendees
+    1. Safeguards to make sure parents of children are easily matched
+    1. An event dashboard listing attendees and contact details
+    1. Attendance reporting over date ranges
+    1. Notifications when people stop attending
+    1. The ability to limit volunteers using Admin to only the checkin screens
+    1. Usability on a variety of screen sizes
+    1. Any others you can think of!
+1. **Repos to update:** Talawa-API, Talawa-Admin
+1. **Skills Required:** Code stacks related to repos above.
+See introduction section.
+1. **Depends on Project:** None
+1. **Project Size:** 175 hours